oimilo/suna/apps/mobile/APP_STORE_COPY.md

 - Some features are limited in the free tier
 - Background processing is limited by iOS system constraints

-Thank you for reviewing Kortix!
+Thank you for reviewing Milo!

 ---